 "On the other side there are publishers who feel they can play the volume game.
 I disagree with that for two reasons.
 One is that I don't think you can play the volume game against Google, Facebook and LinkedIn.
 They do a lot of volume.
 And more fundamentally, it is healthy to derive your main revenue from the content you produce.
 Advertising is a wonderful and valuable addition to that, but the direct relationship has to be between the publisher and the reader of the content."

 As well as focusing on digital subscrtiptions, the FT has fully embraced the shift away from desktop news consumption to mobile.
 Ridding says mobile devices now account for almost 50 percent of total traffic to the FT and close to two thirds of subscriber traffic.

 However, Ridding echoes the comments of his chief technical officer John O'Donovan who told The Drum at Mobile World Congress last month that newspapers need to have a "universal content" strategy, rather than focusing on the increasingly "meaningless" obsession with being mobile first.

 It is, says Ridding, about ensuring you have the technological and cultural set-up to deliver content on any device that your audience wants to use.
-He says the FT decision to build an HTML5 app rather than rely on native apps for the ecosystems of Apple and Google has put it in a stronger position to adapt to the next wave of devices.
+He says the FT decision to build an HTML5 app rather than rely on native versions for the ecosystems of Apple and Google has put it in a stronger position to adapt to the next wave of devices:

-"We had that moment with Apple where we had to develop that web app and because of the web app quite early on we had a mobile platform where we had all the data we had on a PC.
-It was a tough decision at the time, and it was the right decision, but one of the benefits it had was it equipped us in the world of mobile, with data others didn't.
+"We had that moment with Apple where we had to develop that web app and because of the web app, quite early on we had a mobile platform where we had all the data we had on a PC.
+It was a tough decision at the time, and it was the right decision, and one of the benefits it had was it equipped us in the world of mobile with data others didn't have.

 "We should be open minded and ready for whatever the new devices are.
 It's very hard to predict what they will be, but there's no doubt they will arrive.
 We are technologically ready, and I think we are mindset ready."